adraismawur/codeveloping-workshop/readme.md

 ### Giving your team member(s) access

+❗The person who forked the repository should do this.

 1. Click on the "Settings" tab at the top of the page, next to the cog icon.
 2. Go to "Collaborators"
 3. Under Manage access, click "Add People"